 The affect of

-with is many Objects are implemented in an ad hoc fashion, including the special
+with is many global objects are implemented and exposed to the project in an ad hoc fashion.
+All it takes is an including of the special

 __exit__() methods needed to use

 with.
-Then each object is exported and added to an ever growing large collection of global singletons passed around the codebase. i.e. database handles, cache handles, and other resource management wrappers.
+From their its low friction and pretty hard to keep the object from being exported and added to an ever growing collection of global singletons passed around the codebase.
+E.g. database handles, cache handles, and other resource management wrappers.